 About Us

-Friends of Kings Park supports the work of the Botanic Gardens & Parks Authority by active participation in conservation, bushland management and horticulture; education, providing volunteer support and supporting special projects within Kings Park by raising funds, for example the Botanic Terraces and Botanic Pavilion.
+For more than 30 years, the Friends of Kings Park has been supporting the work of the Botanic Gardens & Parks Authority by active participation in conservation, bushland management and horticulture and through education.
+Friends also provides volunteer support and funding for scientific research projects through the Gift Fund.

 Our History